andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

     which happens when e.g. a boardgame is technically an expansion of another game, but is also a stand alone boardgame itself.

-- The third is user polling data about aspects of the boardgame, such as the optimal playtime that users think the boardgame will take to play.
+- The third part contains user polling data about aspects of the boardgame, such as the optimal playtime that users think the boardgame will take to play.

 For this analysis, I will only discuss the general data,